enriko-riba/OpenRender/README.md

     Additional4
 }
 ```
 Unknown textures are treated as diffuse.
+This means if you create a material with `Unknown` texture type but no `Diffuse` texture, the `Unknown` texture will be used as the `Diffuse` texture.